Home - Photos - Books - Science - Videos

 by Kenneth Libbrecht and Rachel Wing

 In a nutshell, Rachel Wing and I tell the story of the snowflake in this popular-science book.
 We include some science, history, anecdotes, and lots of photographs.
 We explain what snowflakes are and why they look like they do.
-We describe the different types of snowflakes, laboratory-grown snowflakes, photographing snowflakes, and how you can make your own snowflake "fossils" using superglue.
+We describe the different types of natural snowflakes, plus laboratory-grown snowflakes, photographing snowflakes, and how you can make your own snowflake "fossils" using superglue.

 The Secret Life of a Snowflake